 Windywoo and her Naughty Naughty Pets are devastated to learn that the building, where they reside, is being sold to a New York real estate developer.
 Their beloved neighborhood is changing, and Hector, the building owner, wants them out!
 Will the power of pets move the human heart and save the day?
 Against all odds, Windywoo keeps her family of pets together and learns that a home isn't as important as having someone to come home to.

 Windywoo and Her Naughty Naughty Pets delivers a message of human kindness, love of pets, and the importance of families of all kinds.
-This delightful story will appeal to audiences of all ages, with real-world situations, infectious songs, and irreverent humor.
+This delightful story will appeal to audiences of all ages, with real-world situations, infectious songs, and charming humor.